-All of these forms of lines are used as a connector in excel.
-It is either used to show the relationship or the dependency or the connection in excel.
-For example, suppose we have various cells with data but which cells refer to which data can be recognized by Inserting Line Shape in Excel.
+All of these forms of lines are used as a connector in Excel.
+It shows the relationship, dependency, or connection in Excel.
+For example, suppose we have various cells with data but which cells refer to which data can be recognized by inserting a line or shape in Excel.

 How to Draw a Line in Excel?

-To Draw a line in excel follow these steps:
+To draw a line in Excel, we must follow these steps:

-- When the dialog box appears to go to the line section,
+- When the dialog box appears, we must go to the “Lines” section,

-- Select any type of line from the various given options to draw a connection.
+- Select any line from the various given options to draw a connection.

-This is how we use Elbow arrow connector in Line.
+Like this, we use the elbow arrow connector in “Lines.”

-Let us learn how to draw a line in excel by few examples:
+Let us learn how to draw a line in Excel by a few examples:

 Insert Line in Excel Example #1

-Suppose we have a chart for data and we can see that there is a dip in sales for a company.
-Rather than going through the whole data and analyzing the issue for a viewer the chart author can simply add text to show the reason for the spike and draw a line in excel to indicate the same.
+Suppose we have a chart for data.
+We can see that there is a dip in sales for a company.
+Rather than going through the whole data and analyzing the issue for a viewer, the chart author can add text to show the reason for the spike and draw a line in Excel to indicate the same.

-Step #1 – Insert a text box and write the text for the dip in sales then we will insert a line to indicate the reason.
+- We must first insert a text box and write the text for the dip in sales.
+Then, we must insert a line to indicate the reason.

-Step #3 – Now in the Insert tab under illustrations, click on shapes,
+- Now, in the Insert tab under llustrations, click on Shapes.

-Step #4 – A dialog box pops up for different kind of shapes, select line menu,
+- A dialog box pops up for different shapes.
+Select the Lines menu.

-Step #5 – In the Line options, we can see the option for Line shape which is the first one,
+- In the Lines option, we can see the option for line shape, which is the first one.

-Step #6 – Right click on the mouse and start stretching the line to the extent we want it and release the mouse.
+- Now, we must right-click on the mouse and start stretching the line to the extent we want it and release the mouse.

-Step #8 – A dialog box pops up with the various weights or the dimensions for the line, select any one suitable like 3 points.
+- A dialog box pops up with the various weights or the dimensions for the line.
+Select anyone suitable like 3 points.

 Insert Line in Excel Example #2

-Suppose we have an illustration such as below somewhere in our data and we want to show a relation between them,
+Suppose we have an illustration such as below somewhere in our data.
+We want to show a relationship between them.

-We will use Elbow arrow connector in line to show that the main is related to both sub 1 and sub2.
+We will use the elbow arrow connector in line to show that the main is related to both sub 1 and sub2.

-Step #2 – Again as before, a dialog box will come for the various shapes to choose,
+Step #2 – Again, a dialog box may appear for the various shapes.

-Step #4 – Now we know that we need to show a relation between main and the two subs, right click on the mouse from the main and release the mouse when we drag it to the sub 1 end.
+Step #4 – Now we know we need to show a relation between the main and the two subs.
+Right-click on the mouse from the main and release the mouse when we drag it to the sub 1 end.

-Step #5 – This is the first connection, now again go to insert tab and in illustrations click on shapes.
+Step #5 – This is the first connection.
+Now again, go to the “Insert” tab and, in “Illustrations,” click on “Shapes.”

-Step #7 – Again start from main by right click and release the click in the sub 2’s end.
+Step #7 – Again, start from the main by right click and release the click in the sub 2’s end.

 Explanation of Draw Lines in Excel